spkenv/spk/crates/spfs/docs/design/design.md

 The spfs tracking module is concerned with populating object graphs from real filesytem data, providing human-friendly identification for important data within a graph, and comparing data stored within a graph.

-The most important concept introduces here is the `tag` which connects a human-readable name to an object in the graph.
+The most important concept introduced here is the `tag` which connects a human-readable name to an object in the graph.
 Tags are stored in a _stream_ which gives them a timestamped history.

 ### Object Storage (Repositories)

-Being able to represent all of it's data as a connected graph of objects and identify them with a unique digest is key to the logic of spfs, but the object data needs to be persisted somewhere in order to be useful for users.
+Being able to represent all of its data as a connected graph of objects and identify them with a unique digest is key to the logic of spfs, but the object data needs to be persisted somewhere in order to be useful for users.
 For this reason, spfs defines an interface through which all object data can be saved and loaded.

 As of writing, spfs provides two implementations of the storage api, a local filesystem store and a tar archive store.
 Note that the tar archive works by unpacking and using a filesystem store at runtime, repacking the tar archive when complete.